 As you’ll hopefully see throughout this article, internal links have many benefits aside from giving visitors access to further related content, as mentioned above.

-Internal links also create clear paths for the search engine spiders to crawl the site and create a closely intermeshed network of pages and posts.
+Internal links also create clear paths for search engine spiders to crawl the site and create a closely intermeshed network of pages and posts.
 Also, if you can encourage visitors to move from one post to another to another, and so on, you can:

 - minimise your bounce rate